massdriver-cloud/provisioner-opentofu/README.md

 #### Build Artifact in JQ Template

 Alternatively, you can build the artifact using the JQ template.
 This approach is best if you are attempting to minimize changes to your OpenTofu module.
-With this approach, All you would need to output is the bucket ARN.
+With this approach, all you would need to output is the bucket ARN.

 ```hcl
 output "bucket_arn" {